gregarshinov/biaffine-ner/README.md

 conda activate nerel38
 pip install -r preprocessing/requirements.txt
 ```

-3. Download and preprocess the NEREL data
-Activate the **nerel38** environment if you have not done it already.
-Then do:
+3. Activate the **nerel38** environment if you have not done it already.
+Run the following commands to download and preprocess the NEREL dataset:

 ```bash
 mkdir resources
 python preprocessing/provide_nerel.py $(pwd)/resources